Pros of Reverse Mortgage

 You have a lot of choices in terms of how you get the money.

 One of the great pros of reverse mortgage is that you can receive a payment every month for the rest of your life.
 You can also take it out in a lump sum.
 It’s also possible to just keep a standby line of credit and use it when you need it.
 You can get payments sent to you for a prescribed term (i.e. for 5 year or 10 years etc.).
 The money can be allocated to you in a combination of ways.
-It is the most flexible loan program ever!
+There are many reverse mortgage payment options It is the most flexible loan program ever!

 Reverse Mortgage Pros & Cons

 Here, we’re mainly focused on the pros of reverse mortgage, but let’s lightly touch on the cons.